Let the Pumpkiness Begin

 Milk, Pumpkin Spice Sauce [Sugar, Condensed Skim Milk, Pumpkin Puree, Contains 2% Or Less Of Fruit And Vegetable Juice For Color, Natural Flavors, Annatto, Salt, Potassium Sorbate], Brewed Espresso.

-The popularity of pumpkin in coffee is evidenced by the fact sales of pumpkin flavored ready-to-drink coffee (26.5%) and liquid coffee creamer (11.9%) are both up in 2018.
-Looks like that #PSL mobile-order has some competition.
+The popularity of pumpkin in coffee is evidenced by the fact sales of pumpkin flavored ready-to-drink coffee (26.5%) and liquid coffee creamer (11.9%) were both up in 2018.
+It looks like that #PSL mobile-order has some competition.
+Though the pumpkin craze isn’t limited to beverage.
+In fact, 2018 saw a more than 15% growth in ‘pumpkin’ flavored products, according to Nielsen Retail Measurement Services.

-Moving beyond beverage, here are a few tasty options - many of which falling into that ‘limited time offer’ category - that have pumpkin or pumpkin puree listed as an ingredient:
+There are quite a few options, many of which fall into that ‘limited time offer’ category, that have actual pumpkin or pumpkin puree listed as an ingredient.
+Here is a random few ranging from healthier to indulgent - from smaller companies to Big Food:

 One final thought that may go into the category of stating the obvious.
-Pumpkin is sold cheaply by the can, and by the BPA-free liner can at that.
+Straight pumpkin, not sweetened or spiced, is sold cheaply by the can, and by the BPA-free liner can at that.
 Best not get me started on how much of your daily beta-carotene is in that one can!
-Speaking of canned goods, new research out suggests pumpkin seed oil may protect against adverse effects of bisphenol A or ‘BPA’.
-It’s only one animal study, so let’s not over-interpret.
-It certainly is though one more reason to love all things pumpkin.
+Speaking of canned goods, research is out suggesting that pumpkin seed oil may protect against adverse effects of bisphenol A or ‘BPA’.
+It’s only one animal study, so let’s not over-interpret, though it is one more reason to love all things pumpkin this time of year.